 Ice dams are a sign of an inefficient house.
 Here are some tips to help prevent them.

 In this Energy Smart Details article we tackle the best way to approach building an unvented, superinsulated roof.

 Leaky homes waste a lot of energy, but airtight houses can control energy losses.
 These energy smart tips will help you build a tight house with redundant air barriers.

 When rigid-foam sheathing is installed on the exterior of framed walls it raises potential problems.
 Seeing as rigid foam isn’t structural, how are the walls braced to prevent racking?
 Here are at least five ways to brace a foam-sheathed wall.

 It’s important to consider fastidious window-flashing details before you raise the walls of any house.
-If you’re building a house with rigid-foam sheathing and furring strips can make a wall thicker, you need to make sure the sill can drain and the head is tight.
+Although foam sheathing and furring strips can make a wall thicker, you need to make sure the sill can drain and the head is tight.